Ajij-Chhetri777/Ajij-Chhetri777/README.md

-- 👋 Hi, I’m @Ajij-Chhetri777, former chess player who started coding using django framework and hoping specialize in buidling website and apps with many more tools
+- 👋 Hi, I’m @Ajij-Chhetri777, former chess player who started coding using django framework and hoping to specialize in buidling website and apps with many more tools and feel free to give me django project I may be helpful for you.
 - 👀 I’m interested in django
 - 🌱 I’m currently learning backend development
 - 💞️ I love to collaborate on web projects